metanorma/firelight/README.rst

 Store adapter module interface is defined by ``StoreAdapterModule`` in ``anafero/StoreAdapter.mts``.
-Adpater module MUST have a default export of an object that conforms to this interface.
+Adapter module MUST have a default export of an object that conforms to this interface.

 The main part of store adapter API is ``readerFromBlob()``.
 It is given